fmorenovr/fmorenovr.github.io/_posts/2017-05-30-Installing-GNOME-Polari-IRC-client.md

 ---
 layout: post
 title:  "Installing GNOME Polari, a IRC Client."
-subtitle: Here you'll learn about Polari IRC Client to create and send messages in your own chat.
 date:   2017-05-30 00:20:12 -0500

+tags:
+  - GNOME
+  - Ubuntu
+  - Chat
+  - Polari
+  - GNOME
+  - Fedora

+categories:
-categories: GUI_app
+  - GUI_app
 ---

+Here you'll learn about Polari IRC Client to create and send messages in your own chat.

 # GNOME Polari

 For this guide, I use my Fedora Workstation 25 Virtual Machine installed on my localhost using virt-manager, you can see how download and install pressing [here][vm-url].